 INTRODUCTION

 Many microorganisms can degrade amino acids as their sole sources of nitrogen and carbon (Bender, 2012; Gottschalk, 2012; Halvorson, 1972).
 L-proline is usually metabolized by a common catabolic pathway that involves an initial FAD-dependent oxidation by L-proline dehydrogenase (PRODH, EC 1.5.5.2, formerly called proline oxidase and designated EC 1.5.99.8) to form L-Δ1-pyrroline-5-carboxylate (Adams & Frank, 1980; Liu et al., 2017; Tanner, 2019).
 Electrons from FADH2 are then transferred to a quinone in a membrane-associated electron transport chain and eventually on to oxygen under aerobic conditions.
 L-Δ1-pyrroline-5-carboxylate (P5C) is in spontaneous equilibrium with L-glutamate-γ-semialdehyde (GSA), which then undergoes a NAD+-dependent oxidation by L-Δ1-pyrroline-5-carboxylate dehydrogenase (P5CDH, EC 1.2.1.88, formerly 1.5.1.12) to form L-glutamate.
 This enzyme is also called L-glutamate-γ-semialdehyde dehydrogenase (GSALDH).
-The resulting L-glutamate then can be converted to 2-oxoglutarate (α-ketoglutarate) by several different enzymes including glutamate dehydrogenase, glutamine synthetase, and glutamate-pyruvate transaminase (Walker & van der Donk, 2016).
-This allows distribution of the nitrogen in L-proline to other metabolites.
+The resulting L-glutamate can then be converted to 2-oxoglutarate (α-ketoglutarate) by several different enzymes, including glutamate dehydrogenase, glutamine synthetase, and glutamate-pyruvate transaminase (Walker & van der Donk, 2016).
+This allows the distribution of the nitrogen in L-proline to other metabolites.
 The 2-oxoglutarate and its carbon atoms can be further metabolized through the citric acid cycle or other catabolic or anabolic pathways.

 Bacteria are often divided into two major groups - the Gram-negative bacteria and the Gram-positive bacteria – based on the organization and staining of their cell walls.
 The Gram-positive microorganisms can be further separated into two major clades based on the G+C content of their DNA (Hogenhout & Loria, 2008).
-The Firmicutes or low G+C clade of bacteria includes microbes in the genera Bacillus, Halobacillus, Lactobacillus, Clostridium, Staphylococcus, and Streptococcus, as well as the cell-wall deficient Mycoplasmas (Ludwig et al., 2009; Oren & Garrity, 2021; Zhang & Lu, 2015).
+The Firmicutes or low G+C clade of bacteria includes microbes in the genera Bacillus, Halobacillus, Lactobacillus, Clostridium, Staphylococcus, and Streptococcus, as well as the cell-wall-deficient Mycoplasmas (Ludwig et al., 2009; Oren & Garrity, 2021; Zhang & Lu, 2015).
 The Actinobacteria or high G+C clade includes bacteria in the genera Actinomycetes, Micrococcus, Arthrobacter/Paenarthrobacter, Corynebacterium, Streptomyces, and Mycobacterium (Barka et al., 2016; Chater, 2016; Gao & Gupta, 2012).
 Both of these clades are well separated from the Gram-negative Proteobacteria and the Archaebacteria (Archaea).

 The processes of L-proline catabolism in the Gram-positive bacteria were recently reviewed and compared to those in other bacteria (Christgen & Becker, 2019; Deutch, 2025; Tanner, 2008).
-For bacteria in the low G+C clade such as Bacillus and Staphylococcus species, the two enzyme activities required for proline degradation always seem to occur as single monofunctional proteins with either PRODH or P5CDH activity.
+For bacteria in the low G+C clade, such as Bacillus and Staphylococcus species, the two enzyme activities required for proline degradation always seem to occur as single monofunctional proteins with either PRODH or P5CDH activity.
 For bacteria in the high G+C clade, the two activities may occur either as monofunctional proteins in the case of Streptomyces and Mycobacterium species or as bifunctional proteins with both PRODH and P5CDH activities in the case of Arthrobacter/Paenarthrobacter and Corynebacterium species.
 The UniProKB database contains a large number of amino acid sequences coding for PRODH, also called PutA, PruB, and FadM, and for P5CDH (GSALDH), also called RocA and PruA.
 To assess the similarities of these proteins, the amino acid sequences from four commonly-studied or representative species in each of the well-characterized genera of Gram-positive bacteria were retrieved from the database, aligned, and analyzed.
 The results indicate that despite low overall sequence identity, the same key residues needed for enzyme activity in Gram-negative bacteria also occur in the Gram-positive microorganisms.

 MATERIALS AND METHODS